 Would you add something to it?

-A great idea from Birmingham based wedding photographer David Causon is that to create a complete look can be altered using a fabulous accessory.
+A great idea from Surrey based wedding photographer Andrew Boschier is that to create a complete look can be altered using a fabulous accessory.
 A dull dress could be created incredible with a belt that is brilliant, a beautiful shrug or stick out a piece of jewellery.
 Failing that, take into consideration the shoes!
 Even if they can not be seen underneath a full-size dress, a set of to-die-for shoes may change every thing; the manner in which you stand, how you walk and certainly how you feel.

 Can you alter the hair and makeup?